 Surprise!
-Yours will likely be much closer to the higher number.
-Why?
-Your rate depends on your creditworthiness, which is based on your debt, income, credit score and other factors. such as your history of paying bills on time.
+A student's interest rate will be closer to the higher number.
+Your rate depends on your creditworthiness, which is based on your debt, income, credit score and other factors, such as your history of paying bills on time.
+Most students have lower scores based on those factors.